Frequently Asked Questions

 What are your qualifications?

-Lela has over 20 years of professional teaching and training experience.
-She has competed thru upper levels in the disciplines of: Dressage and Hunter/Jumper.
+Lela has over 25 years of professional teaching and training experience.
+She has competed thru upper levels in the disciplines of: Classical Dressage, Hunters, and Equitation.
 She has also competed moderately in eventing, western pleasure, and trail challenges.
-Lela also has experience in fox hunting, gaming, western dressage, horsemanship/showmanship, open show and schooling show judging, and is currently pursuing further education in ranch/cattle work.
+Lela also has experience in fox hunting, gaming, western dressage, horsemanship/showmanship, open show and schooling show judging, and show/barn management.

-Lela has spent the last seven years studying the horsemanship of Buck Brannaman, Ray Hunt, and the Dorrance brothers.
+Lela has spent the last twelve years studying horsemanship in the style of Buck Brannaman, Ray Hunt, and the Dorrance brothers.
 She has attended over 25 clinics as a participate or auditor with Buck.
-Additionally, she has been riding with other clinicians who are direct students of this horsemanship, as well as spending several weeks each year riding in various immersive Horsemanship programs.
+In recent years, she has been riding with other clinicians who are direct students of this horsemanship, as well as spending several weeks each year riding/learning in various immersive Horsemanship programs.

 Lela has training experience with all levels, ages, and breeds of horses- from quarter horses to thoroughbreds.
 She specifically enjoys working with restarts, as well as giving off the track TBs a chance at 2nd careers.

 Lela has been teaching all ages of riders for over 24 years.
 For several years, she had over 200 lesson students per week before moving into the barn management arena.
-Her passion has always been teaching- both horse and riders, and she is excited to be expanding and continuing the last few years of instructing success she has found here in Des Moines!
+Her passion has always been teaching- both horse and riders, and she is excited to be expanding and continuing to build on last few years of instructing success she has found here in Des Moines!

 What primary services do you offer?

-We are excited to announce we are now offering in-house training opportunities at our newly leased facility and at our home barn for 2024, as well as planning to offer a few re-sales this year to the public.
+We are excited to announce we are now offering weekly lessons, with our program based out of Veritas Eq.
+Center.
+We are also offering in-house training opportunities at our home barn for 2025, as well as planning to offer a few re-sales this year to the public.

-We also offer some unique online services- such as virtual lessons and we hope to start a horsemanship blog later this spring!
+We will also offer some unique online services- such as virtual lessons and several 6-8 week "equine courses" offered for 2025.

 What do you specialize in?

-We practice Horsemanship in the style of Ray Hunt and Buck Brannaman.
+We practice Horsemanship from a "horse-first" mentality in all we do.
 We combine these fundamentals with classical good riding techniques in the areas of hunters, dressage, and equitation to provide for a well-rounded horse and rider.

 Lela is most excited to "bridge the gap" between horsemanship and traditional disciplines.